 Hey honey, great to meet, but tbh you’re not my body type.
 But good luck!

 You’ve taken your first body blow, but you get back up and back on the horse.
 The horse takes you to another catch, a musician this time.
-“That sounds amazing”, you think, only briefly wondering why someone who is a live performer is single, given that folklore dictates as soon as you put either a bass guitar or microphone in a guy’s hand, 11 women will want him.
-Even if he has the look of Rodney Trotter.
+“That sounds amazing”, you think, only briefly wondering why someone who is a musician is single.

 Again you do the danse macabre of arranging the first face-to-face meeting.
 This time it’s at the Palmers Garden World café and not exactly what you had in mind, but hey, again, you are willing to make this work.

 He’s a no-show.
-That’s strange, you think, because for the week leading up to the date, he was all over you like a cheap suit, and was sending you pictures of engagement rings and Vines of him on his knees with one hand over his chest, and the other extended, Marcus Aurelius styles, with audio of Children by Robert Miles in the background, his favourite artiste.
+That’s strange, you think, because for the week leading up to the date, he was all over you like a cheap suit, sending you pictures of engagement rings and Snap movies of him on his knees with one hand over his chest, and the other extended, Marcus Aurelius styles, with audio of Children by Robert Miles in the background, his favourite artiste.
 Another thing you are prepared to overlook.

 You hear nothing for days and consider deleting the dating app, since the only people coming up in your area are guys with a rat’s tail or screencaps of celebrities like Draco Rosa.